aabdullah27/aabdullah27/README.md

 ![profile view count](https://komarev.com/ghpvc/?username=aabdullah27)

-I'm from Pakistan and a huge fan of Python and Generative AI, especially Multimodal LLMs.
-I love building software around foundation models.
-When I’m not fixing bugs or working on new ideas, you’ll find me playing cricket 🏏, hunting 🎯, target shooting 🔫, lifting weights 🏋️, or spending time with friends and family.
+I’m from Pakistan and a huge fan of Python and Generative AI, especially Multimodal LLMs.
+I love building software around foundation models—and sometimes even getting behind the models themselves (because curiosity is a tough habit to break 😆).
+When I’m not fixing bugs or building ideas, you’ll find me playing cricket 🏏, hunting 🎯, target shooting 🔫, lifting weights 🏋️, or spending time with friends and family.

 - 🔭 I’m currently working as **Backend and AI Engineer on EAD Project by Techno Group**